Φ

 IV.
 Thoughts as Fractal Filters

-Here the framework's fractal principle — parts are fractals of their wholes — generates its most immediate cognitive consequence.
-If the mind is a filter, then every thought within the mind is itself a filter.
-Each thought is a smaller ⊙ nested inside the larger one: its own aperture (what it opens to), its own field (how it transforms), its own boundary (what it produces).
+Here the framework's fractal principle (parts are fractals of their wholes) generates its most immediate cognitive consequence.
+If the boundary is the filter, then every thought on the boundary is itself a filter.
+Each thought is a smaller ⊙ nested on the boundary: its own boundary (what it selects), its own field (how it relates), its own center (what it converges on).

-Every thought is a complete triadic system nested within the mind's own triadic structure.
+Every thought is a complete triadic system nested on the boundary; the boundary IS its nested circumpuncts.

 Every thought selects, refracts, channels.
 It lets some of the light through and blocks the rest.
-And thoughts stack — filter on filter on filter — each one narrowing the bandwidth further.
-This is what the Buddhist tradition means by layers of obscuration: not that something is being added to consciousness, but that each conceptual filter reduces what gets through.
+And thoughts stack; filter on filter on filter; each one narrowing the bandwidth further.
+This is what the Buddhist tradition means by layers of obscuration: not that something is being added to consciousness, but that each nested circumpunct on the boundary reduces what gets through to the center.

 The Stacking Problem

 A single transparent thought introduces minimal distortion.
 But thoughts compound.
 Each filter's output becomes the next filter's input.
 Even small refractions accumulate.
-After enough layers, the signal arriving at the boundary bears little resemblance to what entered at the aperture.
+After enough layers, the signal arriving at the center bears little resemblance to what entered from the field.

 This is the geometric explanation for why intellectual complexity does not reliably lead to wisdom.
-More thoughts do not mean more clarity — they mean more filters.
-Unless each filter is transparent, adding complexity adds distortion.
-The wisest minds are not those with the most filters, but those whose filters are most aligned with the light passing through them.
+More thoughts do not mean more clarity; they mean more filters on the boundary.
+Unless each nested circumpunct is transparent, adding complexity adds distortion.
+The wisest minds are not those with the most filters, but those whose boundary structures are most aligned with the light passing through them.

 V. Attention as Energy Allocation

 Attention is not passive observation.
 Attention is energy.
 Every thought you entertain, you feed.
-You give it field-space.
-You let it shape the medium between your aperture and your boundary.
+You give it boundary-space.
+You let it shape the nested circumpuncts between your field and your center.
 What you attend to, you amplify.
 What you neglect, you allow to atrophy.

 Principle

-Attention allocates field-energy to specific filter-structures within the mind.
-Sustained attention strengthens a filter's influence on the field.
+Attention allocates energy to specific filter-structures on the boundary.
+Sustained attention strengthens a nested circumpunct's influence on what reaches the center.
 Withdrawn attention weakens it.

-They all understood the same geometric truth: what you let occupy the field determines what reaches the boundary.
+They all understood the same geometric truth: what you let occupy the boundary determines what reaches the center.

 Buddhism